drj11/flosscoffee/bigger.md

 For web-scraping, server-to-server proxying, and for tests, the request library is really useful.
 It does HTTP requests.

+# ScraperWiki stack (if time):

+For web servers: Express for routing, passport for user sessions, MongoDB for storing application data, mongoose for modelling that data in CoffeeScript, eco for templating.

+For testing: mocha as a framework, sinon for mocking, should.js for assertions.
+And for testing the browser interface, after many frustrating hours with Phantom and Zombie, we now have frustrating hours with Selenium 2 and webdriver.

 # Documentation and learning more

+There's more to the language that we haven't had time to cover.
+Regular Expressions which are just the same as in JavaScript, the existential operator, and the class/object system.
+The object system is based on JavaScript's prototype inheritance, but is just a little bit more structured and more conventional.
+Frameworks like backbone use it extensively.

 coffeescript.org without a doubt.
 It's the definitive source of CoffeeScript.
+The home page is quite terse, but pretty much everything is in there.

 There are a few books now about CoffeeScript.
 I haven't read them.

+You'll also need to learn about JavaScript, the builtin objects are JavaScript's builtin objects.
+The methods and operators available on strings, arrays, and so on, are just as in JavaScript.

-You'll also need to learn about JavaScript.
-The ECMAScript standard is dry but good.
+The ECMAScript standard is dry and fairly hard reading at times (because it has to be very precise) but good.
 Mozilla Developer Network is more accessible.

 Then there's always google and Stack Overflow.
+But not everything you read there is true.